iricigor/GetFolderAge/Get-FolderAge.md

 - [string]Path - as specified in input parameters (or obtained subfolder names)
 - [DateTime]LastWriteTime - latest write time for all items inside of the folder
-- [bool]Modified - if folder was modified since last cut-off date (or null if date not given)
+- [bool]Modified - if folder was modified since last cut-off date (or null if date not given) It also outputs diagnostic/statistics info which can be seen in full help.

 ## NOTES
 NAME:       Get-FolderAge